Geo-Query/GeoQuery/README.md

 - How will we manipulate this data structure in Rust?
 Use the [rstar](https://docs.rs/rstar/latest/rstar/) library.
 - This structure can implement serde, to allow for saving of index to disk.

-- Interfacing with python server...
-Could be called using subprocess directly as a cmd line, could be a daemon and use IPC to communicate with py-server, or could host a rudimentary unsecured/or maybe even secured, local http server.
+- Interfacing with python server will be done over ZMQ.

 - Reading files will be handled by pluggable readers, all implementing a common trait defining a std input of file descriptors, and a std output of 2 lat/long coords representing the boundaries of the file.